 When you don’t prepare your grates properly, it can react with your meat season resulting in sticking.
 Dirt sitting on your grill grates is one of the most common reasons for meat sticking to it.

-If the grates are dirty, there’s no way you can prevent your chicken from sticking to the grill even if you’ve done everything else correctly.
+If the grates are dirty, there’s no way you can prevent your chicken from sticking even if you’ve done everything else correctly.

 You already know how important temperature control is when it comes to cooking.
 Now you know it has an impact on sticking your chicken too.

-One of the elementary reasons for chicken sticking to the grill is not oiling it beforehand.
+One of the elementary reasons for chicken sticking is not oiling it beforehand.
 Not using oil on the grill grates is another reason.

 - Dirty Grill